JuliaGraphics/Luxor.jl/docs/src/basics.md

 ## Save and restore

 `gsave()` saves a copy of the current graphics settings (current axis rotation, position, scale, line and text settings, color, and so on).
 When the next `grestore()` is called, all changes you've made to the graphics settings will be discarded, and they'll return to how they were when you last used `gsave()`. `gsave()` and `grestore()` should always be balanced in pairs.

+As a convenient shorthand, you can use the macro `@layer begin ... end` to enclose graphics commands.

 ```@docs
 gsave